MataOl/waa/README.md

      d) Enter all data (fond, sum, email, years), click the "Apply for saving" button, check that new note is displayed in "Recent    requests", check that the new note contains the name of the chosen fund.

 5. Commit and push your code to GitHub.
-Final score for the examination will take regard of:
+Final score for the exam will take regard of:
+     - functional tests which are able to run
+     - re-usage of code, elimination of duplicates with help of methods and variables
+     - placing methods in individual Page class
+     - FindBy anotations within the Page class
+     - purity and readability of code, meeting conventions
+     - usage of jFairy library
+     - structure and readability of commits